Branch shape

 Shapes are added to branch paths in the normal way.
 Each path is just a flow that you build by adding shapes from the shapes palette and configuring them as needed.

 If you remove the only shape in a branch path, the empty branch 'stub' remains in place, so sequencing doesn't change.
-If you don't need the branch anymore, access branch shape settings and it.
+If you don't need the branch anymore, access branch shape settings and remove it.